lgmoneda/data-science-management/docs/technical-leadership/team-interaction-modes.md

 Try to pick at least one example from each kind.

-## Activity 2: Base and overlapping services
+## Activity 2: Design a system based on existing and potential services
 {: .no_toc }

 If you are part of a team building internal capabilities (platform or complicated subsystem team), consider other existing capabilities or overlapping internal products: How can you reuse them or use what you do as building blocks for them?

 If you are on a stream-aligned team, what capabilities could you rely on in existing systems or future endeavors?
+If you have a potential new system to build, use it: which non-existing serices coming from complicated subsystem or platform teams you could use for it?

 Design a high-level architecture (only shows the interaction between the different services and subsystems).
+Do the services or subsystems imply in a different team division?

 # References